Javey/javey.github.io/tpl/pages/documents/getting-started.md

 #### Step 2

 Define a vdt template.
-Template is string, so you can define it in html with script tag like below.
+Template is a string, so you can define it in html with script tag like below.
 We'll compile it in browser later.
-You should precompile it when in production environment.
+You'd better to precompile it when in production environment.

 ```html
 <script type="text/vdt" id="example_template">